SCullman/BC-Expand/readme.md

 This is a spike project to explore both the OData Webservices and the new custom API of Business Central.

-My attention is on querying object hierarchies with a single request using the OData navigation features and the query option $expand.
+My attention is on querying object hierarchies with a single request using the OData navigation features and the query option `$expand`.

 ## Setup
 ### A simple relation between contacts